 Dopamine deficiency syndrome is a rare hereditary condition that has only 20 confirmed cases.
 It’s also known as dopamine transporter deficiency syndrome and infantile parkinsonism-dystonia.

 This condition affects a child’s ability to move their body and muscles.
 Although symptoms typically appear during infancy, they may not appear until later in childhood.

 Symptoms are similar to those of other movement disorders, such as juvenile Parkinson’s disease.
-Because of this, it’s often Some researchers also think that it’s more common than previously thought.
+Because of this, it’s often

 This condition is progressive, which means it worsens over time.
 There is no cure, so treatment focuses on managing symptoms.

 Symptoms are usually the same regardless of the age that they develop.
 These may include: